(…and why your free book doesn’t interest most people!)

 Um, not so much.
 Authors often make the mistake of confusing price (a feature) with how to convince people to download or buy (a strategy).
 How do you fix this?

-Fix your book sales strategy.
+Fix your social media book marketing strategy.
 Here’s how.

 - WHY will I like your book?
 (This is a HUGE question so take your time writing things down).